opengisch/QgisModelBaker/docs/background_info/meta_attributes.md

 ### Meta Attributes in the Database

-When importing the data from the Interlis file to the DB, with ili2db integrated in the Model Baker, the meta attributes are stored in the table **t_ili2db_meta_attrs**:
+When importing the data from the INTERLIS file to the DB, with ili2db integrated in the Model Baker, the meta attributes are stored in the table **t_ili2db_meta_attrs**:

 | ilielement                                                     | attr_name          | attr_value                  |
 |----------------------------------------------------------------|--------------------|-----------------------------|